mhorpheus/test/DFIR-Resilient.md

 ## Tutorials

 ### Creating New Engagement Ticket
-This process describes how to create an IR Engagement ticket, which then should be populated further with available information.
+This section provide a technical guide on how to create an IR Engagement ticket in Resilient.
+Ticket creation form contains only several most important fields and additional values can be added after ticket was created.
+Section  [Logging Requirements for New IR Engagements](#Logging-Requirements-for-New-IR-Engagements) describes in details which fields must be populated for every IR ticket.

 To create a new ticket follow below steps (screenshot with example provided below):
  1. Click "Create" from top horizontal menu in Resilient.
  2. Choose "Ticket Type": "Engagement Project".
  3. Fill in correct "Region".
  4. Find Client name from base of existing entries (start typing for suggestions, this is not "type value" field, so Client entry must exist).
 For Ad-hoc entries can be left blank until Client entry gets created and populated by Ops-Manager.
  5. Pick up "IR" tag from "Engagement type" field.
  6. Fill in "Description" field - a brief, high level statement of what kind of incident it is.
-Follow guidelines from [Logging Requirements for New IR Engagements](#Logging-Requirements-for-New-IR-Engagements) section.
  7. "Name" under "Notes" is automatically populated, so just enter any characters to proceed.

 Example:
 ![Creating new IR Engagement in Resilient](screenshots/Resilient_New_IR_Engagement.png)

-All other required fields needs to be populated after the ticket is created.

 ### Finding Details of Incident Declarers
 Each Client entry should contain contact points designated as Incident Declarers during onboarding process.
 However, in the past there were situations when there were no Incident Declarers or listed ones have already left the organisation.
 It is not possible to provide clearly defined guidelines for such a case and one should use a common sense to determine who should be reached from list of contact points.
 Some recommendations on who should be contacted to somehow replace Incident Declarer if such a person is not defined: